thruston/grid-banger/README.md

 osgb
 ====

-Python routines for working with British OSGB grid references.
+Python routines for working with grid references as defined by the Ordnance Survey of Great Britain (OSGB).

+Toby Thurston -- 08 Oct 2017

-The functions in this module convert from OSGB grid references to and from GPS Lat/Lon with high precision.
+The functions in this module convert from OSGB grid references to and from GPS Lat/Lon with using OSGB formulae and the OSTN02 data set.
+Conversions are accurate to approximately +/- 1mm.
+The scope of OSGB is limited to the same coverage as the Ordnance Survey maps:  England, Wales, Scotland, and the Isle of Man, but not Northern Ireland, nor the Channel Islands.

+The implementation uses the Ordnance Survey's high-precision dataset called OSTN02.
+This dataset is freely available for public use, but remains © Crown copyright, Ordnance Survey and the Ministry of Defence (MOD) 2002.
+All rights reserved.

 # install